-As mentioned in the sections above, MS students continue with coursework during their 2nd and 3rd years.
+As mentioned in the sections above, you will continue with coursework during your 2nd and 3rd years.
 Coursework items are listed in Table 5 below.
 Further details on coursework can be found below or in Section 10 for Practical work.